-Wealth of richest one percent more than 230 times that of bottom ten percent,ONS says
+Wealth of richest 1 per cent more than 230 times that of bottom 10 per cent, ONS says

-Wealth of the richest one percent in UK more than 230 times that of the poorest ten percent, ONS says
+Wealth of the richest one per cent in UK more than 230 times that of the poorest ten per cent, ONS says

-Wealth inequality was intrenched before the coronavirus pandemic
+Wealth inequality was intrenched before the coronavirus pandemic, experts say

-The wealth of the richest one percent of households is more than 230 times that of the poorest ten percent, according to new analysis from the Office of National Statistics.
+The wealth of the richest one per cent of households is more than 230 times that of the poorest 10 per cent, according to new analysis from the Office of National Statistics.

-The top one percent of households have wealth of more than £3.6million each and hold 43 percent of all the wealth in Great Britain.
+The top 1 per cent of households have wealth of more than £3.6m each and hold 43 per cent of all the wealth in Great Britain.

-This is compared to the household wealth of £15,400 or less for the poorest ten percent.
+This is compared to the household wealth of £15,400 or less for the poorest 10 per cent.
 The figures, published on Friday, reveal that the richest people in the UK have household wealth that is around 233 times higher than the wealth of some of the poorest in society.

-The data, which looks at the period between April 2018 and March 2020, showed that the bottom 50 percent of the population hold only nine percent of the country’s wealth.
+The data, which looks at the period between April 2018 and March 2020, showed that the bottom 50 per cent of the population hold only 9 per cent of the country’s wealth.

-Among the poorest ten percent of households, almost half held more financial debt than than they did assets.
+Among the poorest 10 per cent of households, almost half held more financial debt than they did assets.

-The figures also shed light on the challenges faced by government in their new levelling up strategy.
+The figures also shed light on the challenges faced No 10 in their new levelling up strategy.

 Analysis of the geographical spread of the UK’s household wealth found that the median wealth in the South East was the highest in the country, at £503,400.
-This figure - once adjusted for inflation - has risen by 43 percent since 2006.
+This figure – once adjusted for inflation – has risen by 43 per cent since 2006.

-Comparatively median household wealth in the North East stood at £168,500.
+Comparatively median household wealth in the northeast stood at £168,500.

-Some regions, such as the North East and Scotland, have seen a decrease in wealth compared to the previous period of April 2016 to March 2018.
-They both experienced an inflation-adjusted fall in wealth of 7 percent and 12 percent respectively.
+Some regions, such as the northeast and Scotland, have seen a decrease in wealth compared to the previous period of April 2016 to March 2018.
+They both experienced an inflation-adjusted fall in wealth of 7 per cent and 12 per cent respectively.

-London also experienced a large decrease of 8 percent, while the East of England and the West Midlands saw the largest growth - of 14 percent and 13 percent for each.
+London also experienced a large decrease of 8 per cent, while the east of England and the west Midlands saw the largest growth – of 14 per cent and 13 per cent for each.

-The figures also showed that wealth and assets are the privilege of older households rather than the young.
+The figures also showed that older households, rather than younger, are more likely to enjoy higher wealth.

-Median wealth for households where the head was aged 55 years to 65 was 25 times higher than youngest households (aged 16 to 24 years).
+Median wealth for households where the head was aged 55-65 was 25 times higher than youngest households (aged 16 to 24).

-While age was an indicator of how much wealth someone had, so to was gender.
-Women had lower individual wealth than men - down £101,000.
+While age was an indicator of how much wealth someone had, gender was as well.
+Women had lower individual wealth than men – down £101,000.

 The same was true of those with longstanding disabilities – down £65,000 compared to those without – and for other characteristics, such as for some ethnic minority groups and for those identifying as bisexual.